Best luxury eggs: a thoroughly good egg - The Field

-No matter how high the cocoa count, the gaudily wrapped chocolate jobs don't touch Adam Edwards' sunny side.
-He's after eggs from ostriches, quail, pheasants, gulls, penguins, turkey and even swans (if he can get permission from Her Majesty The Queen)
+Enjoy yours eggs exactly at nature intended this Easter.
+There's no call for the gaudily wrapped chocolate jobs when you can choose those from ostriches, quail and even swan, should Her Majesty allow, says Adam Edwards

-With Easter soon approaching now is an eggcellent time to consider casting aside commercialised chocolate creations in favour of an egg as nature intended.
-The Field has scouted out the best from the nest.
-Indeed, the very best luxury eggs may actually come from a penguin’s nest.
-Adam Edward’s explains all.
+Easter should be a time to enjoy eggs exactly as nature intended – not the commercialised chocolate creations favoured by a certain rabbit.
+The choice of best luxury eggs is unlimited, insists Adam Edwards.
+Perhaps you will favour the golden yolks from free-range hens or ostrich eggs enormous enough to make 100 meringues.
+Here are the best from the nest for Easter – but does the nest belong to a penguin, or even a swan?

 If you like the sound of an egg not made from chocolate this Easter, try our recipe for pheasant scotch quails eggs.
-Alternatively our recipe for a chocolate, ginger and orange easter cake makes the perfect show piece.
+Alternatively our recipe for a chocolate, ginger and orange easter cake is ideal for traditionalists in need of cocoa.

 BEST LUXURY EGGS